bablokb/circuitpython-esp32at/doc/hardware_firmware.md

 This is a minimal C6-board similar to the ESP32C3-SuperMini.
 It is less common, a bit larger, and suffers from the same quality-problems.
-Since it is also more expensive than the SuperMini there is no reason to use this board.
+Since it is also more expensive than the SuperMini there is no reason to use this board unless you need WIFI6.

 ![](./esp32c6-mini.jpg)